slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 <p style="text-align: justify">
 The courses that I taught at this institution are the following.
-<br> ➢ Multivariate Calculus
+<br> ➢ Multivariate Calculus - Instructor
-<br> ➢ Mathematical Logic
+<br> ➢ Mathematical Logic -  Instructor
-<br> ➢ Linear Algebra.
+<br> ➢ Linear Algebra - Instructor
 </p>

 <p style="text-align: justify">
-I also was a secondary instructor providing independent tutorial sessions for reviewing lectures and problem- solving to full-time students in the morning and afternoon programs in the following courses.
+I also was a suppoprting instructor providing independent tutorial sessions for reviewing lectures and problem- solving to full-time students in the morning and afternoon programs in the following courses.
 <br> ➢ Integral Calculus
 <br> ➢ Differential Calculus